dirtycache/API_Sec_Lab/module2.md

 ![Download Swagger File](media/download-swagger.jpg)

 - The Akamai API Security platform allows you to download the API inventory it created and continuously updates as a Swagger (OpenAPI Specification - or OAS) file
-- This is often useful for API developers supporting legacy APIs that are poorly documented or not documented at all
+- This is often useful for API developers supporting legacy APIs which are poorly documented or not documented at all

 ### Exercise 2.4 - Drill Down on the Authentication Service

-1. Click on the sort in the **Risk** column
+1. Click on Sort in the **Risk** column
 2. The **Authentication** service is now first, since it is the riskiest
 3. Click on it